-Xenia Meuser is the Vice President of Human Resources at XING AG.
+Xenia Meuser is the Vice President of Human Resources at XING SE.
 After her dual business degree she started her career in 1998 in the personnel department of Tchibo.
 Three years later she moved to the Otto Group, focusing on executive consultancy, conceptual personnel work, opportunity management, and recruiting in Web 2.0.

 Q. DO YOU HAVE A ROLE MODEL OR LIFE MOTTO?